SamDier/BOMoD.jl/README.md

 All the above functionalities can be used in this space.
-The significant difference is the construct that is produced aren't array but sets of modules
+The significant difference is the construct that is produced aren't array but sets of modules.

 ````julia
 for jar in jar_space